 Tactile outcomes: The physical outcomes of the exercise.
 This includes anything physical or material that will be produced.
 E.g. List of ideas, written feedback, conceptual models, prototypes, etc.

 Abstract outcomes: Anything immaterial that may be produced.
 E.g. Personal connection, team building, self-reflection, etc.

-What occurs before and after: Context is key and understanding where in a schedule this takes place is crucial for tone and setting.
+What occurs before and after: The context of the exercise.
+Understanding where in a schedule this takes place is crucial for tone and setting.
 E.g. The exercise is scheduled just after lunch, this may impact the attention, energy, and focus of participants.

-Open and close the space: Goodness doesn't just happen.
-Setting the tone and style is as important as handing participants back to the outside world.
+Open and close the space: How the exercise is introduced and wrapped up.
 How are participants introduced to the exercise?
 What knowledge is required?
 How might they understand what's required of them?
 What feedback or explanation is supplied at the end?
 Think of a workshop like a book—a clear beginning (to set the scene), middle (where action happens) and the end (a satisfying conclusion).

 Why they’ll love and hate it: A check to make sure you've designed the exercise for participants—not just yourself.
 How might you engineer joy, surprise, calm, or play into the space?
-This requires understanding who the audience is, what their motivations are, what they value, what they need, what they’re scared of, and more.
+This requires understanding of who the audience is, what their motivations are, what they value, what they need, what they’re scared of, and more.

 Click here to download an A3-sized PDF of the canvas.